symfony/symfony-docs/cookbook/security/custom_authentication_provider.rst

 ==============================================

-If you have read the chapter on :doc:`/book/security`, you understand the distinction Symfony2 makes between authentication and authorization in the implementation of security.
+If you have read the chapter on :doc:`/book/security`, you understand the distinction Symfony makes between authentication and authorization in the implementation of security.
 This chapter discusses the core classes involved in the authentication process, and how to implement a custom authentication provider.
 Because authentication and authorization are separate concepts,